Inside: Reasons why your baby won’t sleep through the night and how to fix them

 I started with the 0200 feeding (I didn’t try to wean off both at the same time) and gradually decreased the amount of formula in his bottle.
 When it got to be that he was only having about 1 oz, instead of getting up, I just gave him a minute and he put himself back to sleep.
 After that, he slept through until 0500.

 Then I repeated the same thing with the 0500 feeding.
 And just like that, he was sleeping from 2000 to 0700 uninterrupted (and if he did wake up, he would fuss for a second and go back to sleep).

 I think it is worth noting that the first night, I did try to wean both feedings at the same time and it did not go well.. do it gradually as your baby tolerates it.
 They will let you know if you need to slow it down.

 Bonus resource: I can not recommend this book more!
 This ultimate guide contains all of the secrets to guide your baby to a better night’s rest.
 Think of this guide as your key to creating a healthy night’s sleep for your baby in one convenient place.

 They will get there

 It might feel like forever when it is happening.
-Soon enough they will be sleeping through the night and it will be hard to remember how it felt when they weren’t.
+Soon enough they will be sleeping through the night.
+It will be hard to even remember how it felt when they weren’t.
 Or you will have a second baby and miss the times you thought you were sleep deprived.